Autodesk-Forge/forge-boilers.nodejs/README.md

 ## Project #4 - viewer+server+oss
 ## Project #5 - viewer+server+oss+derivatives

 The setup is similar for those 3 projects and they have to be run independently.
-Navigate with a command shell or terminal to the project you want to run.

 Those project are using [Webpack](https://webpack.github.io), a module bundler and NPM packages to build the frontend, so an extra build step is required.

+Navigate with a command shell or terminal to the project you want to run and type the following commands:

 Mac OSX/Linux (Terminal)